Healthcare Safety Investigation Branch

 You can read their damning report here -

 "The HSIB summary report highlights that from July 2018 to January 2020 HSIB commenced 24 investigations with East Kent, and from December 2018 engaged frequently with the Trust to present evidence of recurrent patient safety concerns in its maternity services.
 Despite repeatedly raising these concerns with the Trust, HSIB investigators continued to see the same themes reoccurring and in August 2019, asked the Trust to self-refer themselves to their clinical commissioning group (CCG) and the Care Quality Commission (CQC)."

 Even after the Trust CEO Susan Acott wrote to confirm that the Trust had self-referred to the CQC and others; HSIB wrote directly to the deputy head of CQC to confirm they had actually written.
 This level of distrust demonstrates how the Trust were regarded even in mid 2019.

-To make the point, August 2019 when HSIB were so concerned was 22 months after Harry's death. and 6 months before the conclusion of Harry's inquest when the CQC went in and inspected, only to find significant failings were still evident.
+To make the point, August 2019, when HSIB were exceptionally concerned as above, was 22 months after Harry's death, and 6 months before the conclusion of Harry's inquest.
+It was at this time the CQC went in and inspected, only to find significant failings were still very evident.
 It seems that maternity services were still unsafe for all of this time.

 "Denial is the biggest factor in the failure to learn" - Harry's grandfather